MICLab-Unicamp/e2dhipseg/README.md

 # Citation

-If you use any of this code or our ideas, please cite our arxiv paper: https://arxiv.org/abs/1902.04487
+If you use any of this code or our ideas, please cite our arxiv paper: https://arxiv.org/abs/1902.04487 or our Extended Abstract:

 BibTex
+Preprint:
 @article{carmo2019extended,
   title={Extended 2D Volumetric Consensus Hippocampus Segmentation},
   author={Carmo, Diedre and Silva, Bruna and Yasuda, Clarissa and Rittner, Let{\'\i}cia and Lotufo, Roberto}, journal={arXiv preprint arXiv:1902.04487}, year={2019}
+}

+Extended Abstract:
+@inproceedings{carmo2019midl,
+  title={Extended 2D Volumetric Consensus Hippocampus Segmentation},
+  author={Carmo, Diedre and Silva, Bruna and Yasuda, Clarissa and Rittner, Let{\'\i}cia and Lotufo, Roberto}, booktitle={International Conference on Medical Imaging with Deep Learning}, year={2019}
 }